 Avoiding smoking and vaping

 Cigarette smoke exposes your lungs to an irritant that causes physical damage.
 This is why smokers often develop COPD.
 Smoking is responsible for 8 out of every 10 deaths due to COPD.
-Smoking is the main cause of COPD and most people with COPD either smoke or is used to smoke.
+Smoking is the leading cause of COPD, and most people with COPD either smoke or are used to smoke.
 Breathing in lung irritants other than cigarette smoke — such as chemical fumes, dust, or air pollution — can also cause COPD.

 Because COPD causes shortness of breath, it can be hard to stay active.
-Increasing your fitness levels can actually help symptoms such as shortness of breath.
-However, exercise for COPD such as walking, jogging, and biking can be challenging with COPD.
-One study found that water-based exercise for COPD, such as aqua walking and swimming, is easier with COPD and can improve fitness and quality of life.
-Other studies on alternative forms of exercise for COPD have suggested that yoga and tai chi also can be beneficial to people with COPD by improving lung function and exercise tolerance.
+Increasing your fitness levels can help with symptoms such as shortness of breath.
+However, exercise for COPD, such as walking, jogging, and biking, can be challenging with COPD.
+One study found that water-based exercise for COPD, such as aqua walking and swimming, is more straightforward with COPD and can improve fitness and quality of life.
+Other studies on alternative forms of exercise for COPD have suggested that yoga and tai chi can also benefit people with COPD by improving lung function and exercise tolerance.
 Get more tips on staying fit when you have COPD.